Quantum spin systems on infinite lattices: Functional analysis: a quick review

 At this point $\mc{H}$ is a vector space over $\mathbb{C}$.
 The goal is to define an inner product on $\mc{H}$ that is compatible, in a sense to be made precise later, with the inner product of $H$.
 To this end, define

 There are a few things to check.
 First of all, the right hand side should converge for this definition to even make sense.
 Secondly, it should be well defined in the sense that it does not depend on the representative of the equivalence class.
-The first property follows because the inner product is continuous by the Cauchy-Schwartz inequality.
+The first property follows with the Cauchy-Schwartz inequality: because $\psi_n$ and $\xi_n$ are Cauchy sequences, $\langle \psi_n, \xi_n\rangle$ will be a Cauchy sequence in $\mathbb{C}$, and hence converge by completeness of $\mathbb{C}$.
 As for the second part, consider for example $(\xi_n)_n \sim (\eta_n)_n$.
 Then

 Since $(\psi_n)_n$ is a Cauchy sequence, the sequence $\| \psi_n \|$ is uniformly bounded.
 The terms $\| \xi_n - \eta_n\|$ go to zero as $n$ goes to infinity (by assumption).
 Hence we conclude that $\langle [(\psi_n)_n], [(\xi_n)_n] \rangle_{\mc{H}} = \langle [(\psi_n)_n], [(\eta_n)_n] \rangle_{\mc{H}}$.